jundalisay/spblist/content/en/research/sarkar/microvita/faq3.md

 ---
-title: "FAQ on Microvita – Section B2"
+title: "What is the Structure of Microvita?"
-heading: "FAQ Section B2"
+heading: "FAQ on Microvita Part 3 Section B"
-description: "P.R.
-Sarkar gave discourses on microvita over the short period of two and a half years from December 1986 to June 1989 at the very end of His life."
+description: "Since a microvitum is a singular entity, it has no structure.
+By nature it is more energy than matter"
 image: "/covers/mv.png"
 writer:
   name: PR Sarkar